bebatut-slides/galaxy-day_2015/notes.md

 # ASaiM

-Auvergne Sequence analysis of intestinal Microbiota

-An environment to analyze metagenomic and metatranscriptmic sequences from gut microbiota
+We are developping ASaiM: An environment to analyze metagenomic and metatranscriptomic sequences from gut microbiota

 ## Components

-- Database
+- Database to take a census of gut microbiota data
 - Web interface to interrogate the database
 - Framework

 # Framework

-## Objective
+The gut microbiota data are analyzed using several steps.
+Each of these steps corresponds to a tool.

+For example, gut metatranscriptomic data must follow a workflow corresponding to the one in the example

+Need to interface the tools together to automize the analyses

-Bionformatics framework to generate workflow to analyze data from gut microbiota
+ASaiM framework: Bionformatics framework to generate workflow for analyses of gut microbiota data

 ## Constraints

-- Generation of workflow with numerous tools
+- Generation of workflow for analyses using numerous tools, each for a dedicated task
-- Easy to use
+- Easy use (by biologist and on numerous datasets)
-- Flexibility
+- Flexibility and modularity (in tool and parameters)
-- Use of wanted/needed tools and databases
+- Incorporation of wanted/needed tools and databases (specific to gut data)

 ## Conception

 Several tests

-- Simple scripts
+- Simple Python scripts to interface several tools
-- Workflow managers (Airflow, ...)
+- Workflow managers (Airflow, ...) to generate workflow based on task dependencies
 - Home-made solution
+    - a configuration to describe the workflow
+    - configuration file generated using a web interface
+    - python scripts to execute workflow
+    - home-made solution is not a good solution (to develop, to maintain, ...)
-- Galaxy
+- Galaxy instance

 Choice of Galaxy

 Fit with main constraints

 - Generation of workflow with numerous tools
+    - Galaxy wrappers : as many tools as we want to develop wrappers
     - Workflow conception based on output/input dependencies
 - Easy to use
     - Web-based interface and API
-- Flexibility
+- Flexibility and modularity
-- Use of wanted/needed tools and databases
+- Incorporation of wanted/needed tools and databases
     - ToolShed
+    - wrappers : as many tools as we want to develop wrappers

 ## Galaxy instance

-Tools
+Instance based on standard Galaxy but with only "usefull" tools sorted given their use for microbiota data

+Instance available on Github

+To launch:
+    - clone
+    - install the required tools such as pip
+    - lauch the instance using a dedicated script
+    - visualize it

+Behind the launch_galaxy.sh script: shell script to configure the instance

+## Choices

+In the instance, the tools are coming from

-- From local instance
+- From standard Galaxy instance
-    -
 - From ToolShed
-    -
 - Developed wrappers
+    - Misc to manipulate sequence files for example
     - Integrated in the test Tool Shed
-    -
+    - In development

+Workflows: currently in construction given the tool integration

-Databases
+Databases (automatically integrated)

-Workflows

-(in red, those to integrate)
+- SortMeRNA
+- COG
+- To add

+To help in tools, database, workflow, ... we write a documentation available with readthedocs
+I'm trying to write the doc during development

 ## To do

+Use of Galaxy helps the development of this instance.

+But, there is several things to do

 - Add other tools, databases, workflows
+- Validate workflows
 - Configure FTP
-- Validation
 - API and BioBlend

-## Documentation and GitHub

 # Conclusion